 Share a geoprocessing package to ArcGIS Runtime

-A geoprocessing package is a convenient way to share geoprocessing workflows by packaging one or more tools and the data they require into a single compressed file (.gpk).
+A geoprocessing package is a convenient way to share geoprocessing workflows by packaging one or more tools and the data they require into a single compressed file (.gpk or .gpkx).
 All resources (models, tools, scripts, data, layers, and files) needed to execute the tools are included in the package.

 Once a geoprocessing tool is authored and run in ArcGIS Desktop, a package can be shared from one or more results in the Results window.
 For a geoprocessing package to work with the Local Server, it must be created with ArcGIS Runtime support enabled.
 Not all geoprocessing tools or functionality are supported in Local Server, and which tools you can use and deploy depends on your licensing level.
-For more information, see supported geoprocessing tools.
+For more information, see Local Server geoprocessing tools support.

 What is a geoprocessing task?

 A geoprocessing task is a REST child resource of a geoprocessing service.
 A geoprocessing service can host one or more tasks.
 A task has a set of parameters that define how a client can interact with the task and what kind of input must be passed to it to execute the task.
 The server executes the task and returns output values to the client.
 Output values could include a map service to show the results.
 This allows for the display of complex data and raster data.